Log in

 • Organize student professional development opportunities (could be either a component of a workshop/conference or separate)

-• Serve as the Student Chapter Representative to the SETAC North America Student Advisory Council (NASAC; NASAC Membership SOP<-----HYPERLINK), for networking and inspiration.
+• Serve as the Student Chapter Representative to the SETAC North America Student Advisory Council (NASAC; NASAC Membership SOP), for networking and inspiration.

 Generally, it is anticipated that the student representative will commit a minimum 2-3 hours/month to board meetings and student outreach related activities.
 The time commitment may increase for planning and execution of the HDC-SETAC regional meeting.
 Interested students are encouraged to consult with their advisor (e.g., match for stage in educational process, match to professional goals).